jaredhoberock/is_call_possible/README.md

 C++03 functionality for checking for the existence of a member function with a given name and signature.

-Inspired by Roman Perepelitsa's presentation from [`comp.lang.c++.moderated`](https://groups.google.com/d/msg/comp.lang.c++.moderated/T3x6lvmvvkQ/mfY5VTDJ--UJ) which was based on the original implementation here: http://www.rsdn.ru/forum/cpp/2759773.1.aspx
+Inspired by Roman Perepelitsa's presentation from [`comp.lang.c++.moderated`](https://groups.google.com/d/msg/comp.lang.c++.moderated/T3x6lvmvvkQ/mfY5VTDJ--UJ) which was based on the [original implementation here](http://www.rsdn.ru/forum/cpp/2759773.1.aspx).

 Demo: